-I am an Associate Professor in Toxicology and chair of the KI Council for Environment and Sustainable Development.
+I am an Associate Professor in Toxicology and research group leader at IMM.
 The research in my group is mainly about understanding the the toxicity of nanoparticles and underlying mechanisms.
 Another focus is the development of new cell-based assays to enable replacement of animal experiments (3R).
+I teach in the Master's Programme in Toxicology and have for many years worked with issues related to the environment and sustainable development at KI.

 2016: Associate Professor in Toxicology at the Institute of Environmental Medicine (IMM)